bcncpp/criticalthinking/creativity.md

 > If we all thought alike, humanity wouldn't get very far.
 > Divergent thinking ultimately improves our critical thinking too.

+*Divergent thinking* is a cognitive process used to generate many different ideas or solutions to a single open-ended question or problem.
+It's often associated with creativity, brainstorming, and thinking outside the box.
+Key Features of Divergent Thinking:

+- Fluency: Producing lots of ideas quickly.
+- Flexibility: Thinking in varied categories or perspectives.
+- Originality: Coming up with novel or unique ideas.
+- Elaboration: Expanding on ideas with detail.

+Example:

+If asked, “What can you do with a paperclip?” a divergent thinker might say:

+1. Hold papers together
+2. Make jewelry
+3. Pick a lock
+4. Build a mini sculpture
+5. Use it as a phone reset tool

+This contrasts with convergent thinking, which focuses on finding the single best or correct answer, like in a math problem.

 ---

 ## Creativity, Curiosity & Critical Thinking